SPM-VD/Public-README-Files/CSVJSONConverter_README.md

     match the original csv due to missing offsets aquired in the original csv processing.
     Results will match the post processed version of the csv before it was converted.
 - Plot will automatically load upon file selection
+- Legend for spring rates will show the average spring rate across the 1 -> 1.5" range
+    - If range doesn't exist, median 10 values are used.

 ### 2. Input Choices
 - Save JSON/CSV File